eth-infinitism/account-abstraction/eip/EIPS/eip-aa-rules.md

 To prevent such attacks, we attempt to "sandbox" the validation code.
-We isolate the validation code from other `UserOperations`, from external changes to the storage, and from information about environment such as a current block timestamp.
+We isolate the validation code from other `UserOperations`, from external changes to the storage, and from information about the environment such as a current block timestamp.

-### What is not considered a `mass invalidation attacl`
+### What is not considered a `mass invalidation attack`

 A `UserOperation` that fails the initial validation by a receiving node without entering its mempool is not considered an attack.
 The node is expected to apply web2 security measures and throttle requests based on API key,